 What is considered a Commercial delivery?

-15% overage is recommended to allow for waste, cuts, and borders for standard installations.
-If installing a pattern, more overage is recommended.
-Additional overage is recommended for large format tiles (16” and larger) because they are very fragile to ship.
+For most projects, we recommend 15-20% overage to allow for waste, cuts, and borders.
+Decorative patterns require more overage for cuts than square patterns.
+Additional overage is recommended for large format tiles (16” and larger) because there is more waste in shipping and cuts during installation.
 Any orders that run short of tile will be required to order a minimum of 200 square feet.
 Please be certain to order enough tile initially.

 Can I install Saltillo tile outdoors?

 Saltillo tile can be installed in outdoor areas.
-This is beautiful tile on patios, around pools and outdoors in the sunlight.
+This is a beautiful terracotta tile flooring choice on patios, around pools and outdoors in the sunlight.
 For climates with freezing weather, proper precautions must be taken to waterproof the flooring area (water barrier underlayment and topcoat sealer).
 The surface of the floor must be sealed properly and inspected prior to every winter.
 We recommend application of a waterproofing membrane for any outdoor installation on a concrete slab regardless of the climate.

 If you would like to retail any of our products, contact us directly for prices.
-We will provide you with retail pricing information, marketing support, and we will educate you and your staff about our product.
+We will provide you with distributor or trade price information, marketing support, and we will educate you and your staff about our products.

 Check out our other Mexican tile product lines, too!